3DS - Home Menu UI Layout Customization Guide

 isn’t coded to save in Layout Editor, so click the💾

-save button and the “saved” dialog should appear.- You should have the corrupted BCLYT as its file size has been decreased.
+save button and the “saved” dialog should appear.- You should have the corrupted BCLYT file as its file size has been decreased.
 This is normal.

 -